-- Q.77.
-May public entities split public works projects or purchases of materials and supplies into several smaller projects/purchases to avoid the Public Bid Law? - A.77.
+Q.78.
+May public entities split public works projects or purchases of materials and supplies into several smaller projects/purchases to avoid the Public Bid Law?

+A.78.
 No. Under no circumstances shall there be a division or separation of any public work project into smaller projects (splitting) if the division or separation would have the effect of avoiding the requirement that public work be advertised and let by contract to the lowest responsible and responsive bidder.
 R.S.
-38:2212(V)

-The Attorney General has also opined that the purchase of like commodities (materials and supplies) during the course of a fiscal year must be aggregated and publicly bid if the total amount of purchases of like commodities during the fiscal year exceeds the contract limit.
+38:2212(V) The Attorney General has also opined that the purchase of like commodities (materials and supplies) during the course of a fiscal year must be aggregated and publicly bid if the and supplies) during the course of a fiscal year must be aggregated and publicly bid if the total amount of purchases of like commodities during the fiscal year exceeds the contract limit.
 See AG Op.
 No. 02-0122.

-- Q.78.
+Q.79.
 What provisions in the Public Bid Law address rejecting bids from convicted felons?
 R.S.
-38:2212.9 - A.78.
+38:2212.9

+A.79.
 R.S.
 38:2212.9 provides that in awarding contracts, any public entity is authorized to reject the lowest bid from or avoid awarding the contract to, a business in which any individual with an ownership interest of five percent or more has been convicted of, or has entered a plea of guilty or nolo contendere to any state felony crime or equivalent federal felony crime committed in the solicitation or execution of a contract or bid awarded under the laws governing public contracts.